Health library

 Pain can be caused by problems in any of the above.

-According to the AAOS and the National Institutes of Health (NIH), some of the more common causes of back pain include the following:
+According to the American Academy of Orthopaedic Surgeons and UpToDate, some of the more common causes of back pain include the following:

 Back strain or sprain.
 Sprains and strains can be caused by overstretching, using poor form to lift an object, or picking up something too heavy.